marimeireles/journey/content/english/organization/index.md

 The goal of contribution period tasks is for mentors to determine whether the applicant has the skills to be successful during the colaboration period.
 Working on contribution period tasks also help applicants get familiar with the mentor and the open source / open science community norms.

-In order to be accepted as an colaborator, applicants need to complete at least one contribution period task.
+In order to be accepted as an collaborator, applicants need to complete at least one contribution period task.
 Therefore, it is very important for mentors to prepare a well-detailed list of contribution period tasks

 ##### Listing contribution period tasks